apalmer16/projectsirens/_posts/2020-11-11-wit-ai-problem-solving.md

 # Trial and Attack
 Attack commands of the form "<unit_name> attack <target>" still are failing.
 Therefore I decided to test attack commands of the form "Attack <target> with <unit_name(s)>".
 While this did work more often, it was still failing more often than the top two types of movement commands.

+# Next Steps
+At this point I'm not sure what to do regarding voice commands.
+Should I stick with wit.ai despite the failings as there are no other free crossplatform voice-to-text systems?
+Should I switch it to use Windows speech which supposedly works better, but would limit the game to Windows only?
+As I struggled with this question, I continued to work on attack scripts which are independant of the voice system.